 Community groups are invited to seek other ways to recognize their cause, and celebrate and build community spirit in Edmonton, including the Light the Bridge program, a special proclamation, letter, certificate, or a unique message from the Mayor.

+The application processing time may vary according to the complexity and level of civic services required.
 Small events with few services needed could be approved in a short amount of time.
 Larger events with many activities and many City services needed can take much longer to review and approve.

-Applications must be received at least eight weeks prior to your estimated event date.
+Applications must be received at least six weeks prior to your estimated event date.
 The information gathered is used to check availability of the dates and locations and to ensure your event is suitable for the proposed location.

 You'll be asked for basic information on the form including: